Get a Career as a Line Repairman and Installer

 The Job Responsibilities of Line Repairmen and Installers

 It’s pretty common to see line repairmen and installers working on the overhead lines in your neighborhood.
 Their job is to install and repair electrical, telecommunications, and cable lines for the companies that own them.
 Installation starts with digging underground trenches where a utility pole will go.
 They will use heavy equipment like trenchers and cable plows to do that.
-Once the pole is up, they then climb up to string the wires.
+Once the pole is up, they get up there and string the wires.
 If these line installers specialize in fiber optic cables, they would install these systems down in the trench itself.

 As for repair work, these workers not only maintain lines but the equipment they need to work.
 That type of equipment include fuses, insulators, transformers, capacitor banks, and the poles themselves.
 Line repairmen access and troubleshoot the equipment and make the necessary repairs or replacements.

 How to Get Started as a Line Repairman and Installer

 Before you can jump in a bucket truck, you’ll need to complete an apprenticeship program.
 These programs offer classroom training in topics like systems operations, basic metering, and rigging.
 You’ll also get in the field training where you’ll learn things like how to climb telephone poles, operate electrical equipment, and safety procedures.
 While it isn’t necessary to get a certification, it can give you a leg up on other applicants going for the same job.
 Organizations like the Electrical Training ALLIANCE and The Fiber Optic Association offer specialized certifications.